 [4.
-When an Inspector seizes or removes any item under this Regulation, the Inspector shall issue a receipt for that item to the Contractor.]
+When an Inspector seizes or removes any item under these Regulations, the Inspector shall issue a receipt for that item to the Contractor.]

-5. An Inspector shall document any site visit or inspection activity and shall use any means to do so, including video, audio, photograph or other form of recording.
+[5.
+An Inspector shall document any site visit or inspection activity and shall use any means to do so, including video, audio, photograph or other form of recording.]